- Published: 22/09/2021

 Professional development materials

 Our professional development materials cover KS1-3, and are designed for teachers to use collaboratively.
 The primary materials are divided into three 'spines' (Number, Addition and Subtraction; Multiplication and Division; Fractions) to help you develop subject knowledge and classroom pedagogy.
-For secondary teachers, the materials explore six themes, and come with a range of supporting resources including videos and guidance documents.
+For teachers wanting to assess their confidence in teaching the content of the KS1 and KS2 maths curriculum, the primary subject knowledge audit documents provide a useful starting point.

 We have also recently published a set of secondary subject knowledge audit documents.
 They cover the 17 core concepts addressed in the professional development materials, and are interactive so you can assess your confidence in teaching the KS3 topics whilst also exploring examples and explanations.